aiplx/CST8319_EMS/README.md

 ## Overview

-This project is an Employee Management System that allows for the rmanagement of employees.
+This project is an Employee Management System that allows for the management of employees.

 ## Table of Contents